 How is my pension worked out?

-When you retire at normal pension age, you will receive a one-off lump sum and a pension paid for life.
+When you retire at normal pension age, you will receive a pension paid for life.
 The amount of these benefits will depend on your final pensionable salary and length of pensionable service.

 You earn a pension of: